ccoutant/dwarf-locations/chapter2-diffs.md

 1. `DW_OP_implicit_value`
-    The `DW_OP_implicit_value` operation specifies an immediate value using two operands: an unsigned LEB128length, followed by a sequence of bytes of the given length that contain the value.
+    The `DW_OP_implicit_value` operation specifies an immediate value using two operands: an unsigned LEB128 length, followed by a sequence of bytes of the given length that contain the value.
-    <span class="add">A location is pushed on the stack for an implicit
+    <span class="add">A location is formed for an implicit
-    storage bank containing the byte sequence starting with the first byte at offset 0 and with an offset of 0.</span>
+    storage bank which contains the given byte sequence.
+The offset of the implicit location is set to 0, and is pushed onto the stack.</span>

 1. `DW_OP_stack_value`
     The `DW_OP_stack_value`